swill/slackd/README.md

 EXAMPLE CONFIG
 --------------

 With this config I want to watch the `/var/log/application.log` file.
-I want to post lines from the log file to the Slack channel `errors` for either of the following conditions:
+I want to post lines from the log file to the Slack channel with ID `C0XXXXXXXXX` for either of the following conditions:

 - The line includes the case insensitive text `error`.
 - The line does not start with a date in the specified format (useful for stack traces).

 ```
 token = ####-##########-##########-##########-######
-channel = errors
+channel = C0XXXXXXXXX
 file = /var/log/application.log
 line_includes = (?i)error
 line_excludes = ^[0-9]{4}/[0-9]{2}/[0-9]{2}